-By requesting and using or allowing another to use your CashPay Visa or ATM Card, you agree to be bound by the terms and conditions of this CashPay Visa/ATM Deposit Agreement (“this Agreement”).
-This Agreement discloses the terms and conditions of your CashPay Account and you are not entitled to any rights or benefits given to other deposit account customers or debit card holders at Bank of America unless such rights or benefits are contained in this Agreement.
-Please read this Agreement carefully and keep it for future reference.
-In this Agreement: “Account” means the deposit account accessed by your Card; “Card” or “CashPay Card” means the CashPay Visa or CashPay ATM Card issued by us to enable you to receive (i) payroll from your employer (“Employer”), or (ii) benefits, student financial aid or other funds from a government agency or institution of higher learning (“Agency”) on behalf of the Employer or Agency; “you” and “your” mean the customer to whom we issue a Card or his or her legal representative; and “we”, “us”, and “our” mean Bank of America, N.A..
+By requesting and using or allowing another to use your CashPay Visa or ATM Prepaid Card, you agree to be bound by the terms and conditions of this CashPay Visa/ATM Prepaid Card Account Agreement (“this Agreement”).
+This Agreement discloses the terms and conditions of your CashPay Prepaid Card Account and you are not entitled to any rights or benefits given to deposit account customers or debit card holders at Bank of America, N.A. unless such rights or benefits are contained in this Agreement.
+Please read this Agreement and the enclosed Fee Disclosure and Other Important Disclosures ("Fee Disclosure") carefully and keep it for future reference In this Agreement: “Account” means the account accessed by your Card; “Card” or “CashPay Prepaid Card” means the CashPay Visa Prepaid Card or CashPay ATM Prepaid Card issued by us to enable you to receive (i) payroll from your employer (“Employer”), or (ii) benefits, student financial aid or other funds from a government agency or institution of higher learning (“Agency”) on behalf of the Employer or Agency; “you” and “your” mean the recipient to whom we issue a Card or his or her legal representative; and “we”, “us”, and “our” mean Bank of America, N.A.

 General Account Information.
 Your Card is not a gift card.
-Your Account is funded by your Employer or Agency with deductions for transactions and fees as more fully described below.
+Your Account is funded by your Employer or the Agency with deductions for transactions and fees as more fully described in this Agreement.
 No interest is paid on the balance for any period of time.
-Your Account is insured by the Federal Deposit Insurance Corporation.
-Coverage may be limited if you have another deposit account with us.

 Individual Accounts Only.
-Each Account is owned by the approved individual who applied receives payments from the Employer or Agency for the Card.
+Each Account is individually owned by the recipient who receives payments from the Employer or Agency.
 No joint ownership of an Account is permitted.
 You may have only one Card for each Account.

-Accounts are Not Transferable and Assignments are Subject to Our Approval.
-Your Account is not transferable.
+Accounts are Not Transferable.
+Your Account is not transferable to any other person.
 We reserve the right not to acknowledge or accept attempted pledges or assignments of, or purported security interests in, your Account.

 Business Days.
 For purposes of this Agreement, our business days are Monday through Friday, excluding bank holidays.

 Funds Added to Your Account.
-Deposits to your Account may only be made by your Employer or Agency.
-We will add funds to your Account only (a) in accordance with instructions from your Employer or Agency, or (b) to remedy an error made by us or by someone who has accepted your Account.
-For information on the amounts and scheduled dates of additions to your Account, please contact your Employer or Agency.
-Once properly deposited, your Employer or Agency has no rights to any funds in your Account, except as otherwise provided by law or the rules of the network used to make the deposit.
+Deposits to your Account may only be made by your Employer or the Agency.
+We will add funds to your Account only (a) in accordance with instructions from your Employer or the Agency or (b) to remedy an error made by us or by someone who has accepted your Account.
+For information on the amounts and scheduled dates of additions to your Account, please contact your Employer or the Agency.
+Once funds are properly deposited, your Employer or the Agency has no rights to any funds in your Account, except as otherwise provided by law or the rules of the network used to make the deposit.

 Overpayments and Reversals.
 If funds to which you are not entitled are deposited to your Account by mistake or otherwise, we may deduct these funds from your Account.
 If there are not enough funds, we may overdraw your Account.
 We can do this without giving you any prior notice or demand.